Joedharsic07/machine-learning-practice/README.txt

 -Reducing bias makes the model more complex, which might increase variance.
 -Reducing variance simplifies the model, which might increase bias.
 -The goal is to find a balance where the model is just right—not too simple, not too complex.

+Overfitting:
+	It occures when the model is perform well in the training while performing worse on the test dataset.

+How to fix Overfitting:
+1- Reduces the complaxity of the model
+2- collect more data
+3- Use resampling technique
+4- Early stopping
+5- Ensemble methods
+6- Dropout

+Regularization:
+Regularization or shrinkage is a model that shrinks some of the estimated coefficients towards zero, to pentalize unimportant variables for incresing the variance of the model
+- Used to solve the overfitting problem
+- introduces a little bias in model to decreases its variance

+Types of Regularization:
+- Ridge Regression based on L2 norm
+- lasso Regression based on L1 norm
+- Dropout (in NN)

+Ridge Regression:
+	Ridge Regression or L2 regularization is a srinkage technique that aims to solve Overflittingn by shrinking some of the model coefficients towarde o
+	L2 norm is a mathematical term comming from Linear Algebra and it stands for Euclidean norm or Distance
+pros:
+- solves overfitting
+- Lower model variance
+- computationally cheap
+cons:
+-low interpretability

+lasso Regression:
+	Lasso Regression or L1 regularization is a srinkage technique that aims to solve Overflittingn by shrinking some of the model coefficients towarde 0 and setting some to exactly 0
+	L1 norm is a mathematical term coming from Linear Algebra and it stands for a manhattan norm or distance
+pros:
+- solves overfitting
+- easy to understand
+- high interpretability
+- feature selection
+cons:
+- higher variance than Ridge

+Dependent Variable:
+	Dependent Variable is the variable that is being measured or tested.
+It is called the dependent variable because it is though to depend on the independent variables

+Independent Variable:
+	It is the variable that is being manipulated or controlled in the experiment, and it is belived to have an effect on the dependent variable
+Statistical Significant Effect:
+	It means that this effect in unlikely to have occured by chance.
+In other words, a statistically significant effect in one that is likely to be real and not due to random chance
+Logistic Regression:
+	It is a supervised classification technique that models conditional probablity of an event occuring or observation belong to a certain class,given of dependent variables

+	- Relation between two variaables is liniear
+	- Logistic function,too large and too small values [0,1]